Optimal queue-size scaling in switched networks

-\paragraph{Store-and-Forward Allocation (SFA) policy.} We describe the store-and-forward allocation policy that was first considered by Massouli\'e and later analyzed in the thesis of \citet{PTh}. \citet{bonaldproutiere2} established that this policy induces product-form stationary distributions and is insensitive with respect to phase-type distributions.
-This policy is shown to be {\em insensitive} for general service time distributions, including the deterministic service considered here, by \citet{zachary}.
-The relation between this policy, the proportionally fair allocation, and multiclass queueing networks is discussed in depth by \citet{walton} and \citet{KMW}.
-The insensitivity property implies that the invariant measure of the process $\bM(t)$ only depends on the parameters $\blambda = [\lambda_i]_{i=1}^N \in \RealsP^N$, and no other aspects of the stochastic description of the system.
+We describe the store-and-forward allocation policy that was first considered by Massouli\'e and later analyzed in the thesis of Prouti\`ere \cite{PTh}.
+Bonald and Prouti\`ere \cite{bonaldproutiere2} established that this policy induces product-form stationary distributions and is insensitive with respect to phase-type distributions.
+This policy is shown to be \textit{insensitive} for general service time distributions, including the deterministic service considered here, by Zachary~\cite{zachary}.
+The relation between this policy, the proportionally fair allocation, and multi-class queuing networks is discussed in depth by Walton \cite{walton} and Kelly, Massouli{\'e} and Walton \cite{KMW}.
+The insensitivity property implies that the invariant measure of the process $\bM(t)$ only depends on the parameters $\bolds{\lambda}= [\lambda_i]_{i=1}^N \in\RealsP^N$, and no other aspects of the stochastic description of the system.